-Star Wars VIII: ‘The Last Jedi’ Fan Theory On Rey’s Lineage Is Mindblowing
+‘Star Wars VIII: The Last Jedi’ Fan Theory On Rey’s Lineage Is Mindblowing

 There’s a new theory making the rounds on the internet about who Rey’s father is, and it’s definitely mindblowing.
 Benecio Del Toro was recently announced as joining the cast of Star Wars Episode VIII: The Last Jedi.
 His character was revealed to be nicknamed as “The Man in Black,” which characterizes him as a dangerous and unknown quantity.
-Some theories have him as being related to Boba Fett, but it’s also been theorized that Benecio Del Toro will be playing Ezra Bridger, a well known character from the Rebels television show.
+Some theories have him as being related to Boba Fett, but it’s also been theorized that Benecio Del Toro will be playing Ezra Bridger, a well-known character from the Rebels television show.

 If that’s true, then according to Darth Hodor on the popular Fan Theory Reddit page, Rey’s father will be none other than Ezra.